livarb/vefa-portal/content/peppol/knowledge-base/acceptance-test.md

 * The AP URL SHOULD use the default port 443.
 This assures firewall rules are often setup in advance.
 * The AP MUST be accessible over the Internet.

+Due to occasionally heavy demand on performing acceptance test, Difi can not promise completed testing unless access point is deemed ready for testing minimum two weeks before deadline.

 ### Inform Difi

 Before testing starts, make sure to inform Difi by sending mail to [ap@difi.no](mailto:ap@difi.no) containing this information: